sahthevandal/CSAwesome/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

 Math.random() in if Statements
 -------------------------------

 The ``Math.random()`` method returns a random number between 0.0 and 1.0.
 You can use this method with ``if`` statements to simulate a coin flip or an event occuring a certain percentage of the time.
-For example, if you want to simulate a coin flip, you can use check if the random number is less than 0.5 (halfway between 0 and .1) to simulate a 50% chance of heads or tails:
+For example, if you want to simulate a coin flip, you can check if the random number is less than 0.5 (halfway between 0 and .1) to simulate a 50% chance of heads or tails:

 .. code-block:: java